All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Mice, rats and other small creatures were not wanted on farms, and several breeds of dogs were developed to keep these pests eradicated.

-The Yorkshire Terrier is but one, and despite being a small long haired dog in today's world he is still dog, with the instincts and thoughts of a canine depending on a pack.
+The Yorkshire Terrier is but one, and despite being a small long haired dog in today's world he is still a dog, with the instincts and thoughts of a canine depending on a pack.

 If you allow him to think he is the leader he will do so and to keep you in line can nip, snap and show other behaviors unbecoming to a pet dog.